companieshouse/overseas-entities-web/docs/use-nodemon-in-docker-chs-development-dev-mode.md

 This is a relatively slow process and can be speeded up by creating a separate docker image that uses `nodemon` to restart the node application (within the docker container) when any files are changed as specified in the `nodemon.conf` file.

+Note that this is an *optional* enhancement.
+If you don't update the `Tiltfile` in  the `docker-chs-development` project then `nodemon` will not be used.

 The files in this application that allow `nodemon` to be used are:

 - `dev.docker-compose.yaml`